-For advance sales and sales locations, call 1-888-YOUR-CTA, or visit CTA's website at www.transitchicago.com.
-Passes are sold at Visitor Centers, select museums, Hot Tix, Sears Tower, Navy Pier, Union (Amtrak) Station, and CTA rail stations at O'Hare and Midway airports.
+For advance sales and sales locations, call 1-888-YOUR-CTA or visit CTA's website at www.transitchicago.com.
+Passes are sold at Visitor Centers, select museums, Sears Tower, Navy Pier, and at CTA rail stations at O'Hare and Midway airports.